EstebanMqz/lucidmode/README.rst

 """""""""

 A Lucid Framework for Transparent and Interpretable Machine Learning Models.
-It has built in machine learning methods optimized for visual interpretation of their must important calculations.
+It has built in machine learning methods optimized for visual interpretation of their most relevant calculations.

 .. image:: https://readthedocs.org/projects/lucidmode/badge/?version=latest
         :target: https://lucidmode.readthedocs.io